-However, it may not be about the devices themselves that they would want to focus on, but rather what can be done with these things.
+However, it may not be about the devices they want to focus on but rather what can be done with these things.
 This is especially true when considering the IoT’s information and what this data can be used for.

 Technology consulting firms can use this information to optimize campaigns, perform consultations, and much more.
-As such, the use of the Internet of Things in this way should become increasingly more prominent in the coming months and years.
+As such, using the Internet of Things this way should become increasingly more prominent in the coming months and years.

-Over the past few months, there has been an analytics revolution in a variety of industries, with technology consulting being an area that’s been dramatically affected.
-While the Internet of Things has played a large role in this, there have been various other factors that have affected this.
+Over the past few months, there has been an analytics revolution in various industries, with technology consulting being a dramatically affected area.
+While the Internet of Things has played a significant role, various other factors have affected this.

-For example, advanced analytics software and Big Data have both made a large impression on the industry.
-This shows no sign of slowing down anytime soon, as the analytics that these can provide can translate into additional services and better optimization.
+For example, advanced analytics software and Big Data have significantly impacted the industry.
+This shows no sign of slowing down anytime soon, as the analytics these can provide can translate into additional services and better optimization.

-This optimization can be seen in a variety of ways, with much of it being focused on how services can be streamlined and improved.
-Alongside this, it allows firms to better understand what clients and potential customers may be looking for.
+This optimization can be seen in various ways, focusing on how services can be streamlined and improved.
+Alongside this, firms can better understand what clients and potential customers want.

-With how much of an impact the Internet of Things is having on the technology consulting industry, there have been a variety of areas that have begun adjusting.
-This has led to a few trends becoming increasingly more prominent.
-One of the more notable of these is edge computing, which has quickly jumped to the forefront of the industry.
+With how much of an impact the Internet of Things has on the technology consulting industry, various areas have begun adjusting.
+This has led to a few trends becoming increasingly prominent.
+One of the more notable is edge computing, which has quickly jumped to the forefront of the industry.

-Much of this is driven by the fact that sending data to the cloud could become increasingly more impractical over time.
-This could be because more AI-connected devices are being used, which has meant that edge computing has become a much more viable prospect.
+Much of this is driven by the fact that sending data to the cloud could become increasingly impractical over time.
+However, this could be because more AI-connected devices are being used, which has meant that edge computing has become a much more viable prospect.

 5G Cell Processing

 5G technology is still relatively new, although this has meant that it’s poised to make a significant impression over the coming months and years.
-A lot of this is driven by the benefits that the tech offers, especially when it comes to the volume of information that’s being sent and received on an almost constant basis.
+Much of this is driven by the tech’s benefits, especially regarding the volume of information being sent and received almost constantly.

-Because of the increasing amount of hyper-connectivity across the world, firms will have to capitalize on faster technologies and services.
-5G may be one of the more notable technologies that firms will be able to take advantage of, especially as the network continues to be rolled out.
+Because of the increasing hyper-connectivity worldwide, firms must capitalize on faster technologies and services.
+5G may be one of the more unique technologies that firms can use, especially as the network continues to be rolled out.

 The Rise Of Blockchain

-Though Blockchain has traditionally been associated with cryptocurrency, the technology has been adopted by an increasing number of other industries.
-There have been a variety of reasons why this is the case, with security being one of the more notable.
-Alongside this, it could prove to be much faster than many other peer-to-peer asset transaction exchanges.
+Though Blockchain has traditionally been associated with cryptocurrency, the technology has been adopted by many other industries.
+There have been various reasons for this, with security being one of the more notable.
+In addition, it could be much faster than many other peer-to-peer asset transaction exchanges.

 AI Goes Mainstream

 Artificial Intelligence (AI) has been used in the technology consulting industry for quite some time.
-For much of this, however, it’s been a relative niche area, with few firms taking full advantage of it.
-Despite this, it’s starting to gain a significant amount of momentum, with this being seen across a broad range of areas.
+However, it’s been a relative niche area for much of this, with few firms taking full advantage of it.
+Despite this, it’s starting to gain a significant amount of momentum, seen across a broad range of areas.

 This could mean that AI will become a fundamental aspect of every technology-focused firm over the next few years.
-Much of this is driven by the variety of ways that it can be used to transform and improve a variety of operations.
+Much of this is driven by the variety of ways it can transform and improve various operations.

 The Fall Of Virtual Reality

-Virtual Reality (VR) has been quite well-used by a variety of firms over the past few years.
-This has made it one of the larger trends affecting the industry in the past decade.
-However, it’s starting to fall by the wayside, as Augmented Reality (AR) has become increasingly popular.
+Virtual Reality (VR) has been quite well-used by various firms over the past few years.
+This has made it one of the more significant industry trends in the past decade.
+However, it’s starting to fall by the wayside as Augmented Reality (AR) has become increasingly popular.

 There’s a wide range of reasons why this is the case, with some of the more notable being that it’s more efficient, cost-effective, and easier to use.
-This should mean that AR will begin to replace VR much more during the coming years.
+This should mean AR will replace VR much more in the coming years.

 The Rise Of FAAS

-Failure as a Service (FAAS) is the process of providing rapid prototyping, visualization, and other fast-fail methods to help firms plan accordingly.
+Failure as a Service (FAAS) provides rapid prototyping, visualization, and other fast-fail methods to help firms plan accordingly.
 While this has been a minor part of the industry for quite some time, it’s becoming an increasingly popular service for many technologies consulting firms to offer clients.

 Culture As A Hurdle

 Organizational culture has long been one of the biggest challenges to many firms.
 However, this was typically easy to address for many companies, as growth was relatively slow and steady.
-With the speed of growth and expansion over the past few years, however, this could become quite a prominent problem.
+However, with the speed of growth and expansion over the past few years, this could become quite a significant problem.

 As such, quite a large number of firms could find themselves needing to put a significant amount of time into overcoming this.
-A lot of this will be focused on keeping a company flexible and adaptable as it grows, which is an area that some firms may struggle with.
+Much of this will be focused on keeping a company flexible and adaptable as it grows, an area with which some firms may struggle.

 Ongoing adaption and transformation are becoming increasingly vital for many firms in the digital consulting world.
-This may be because of the various technologies and other trends that continue to affect the niche.
-As a result, firms will need to change and grow to meet these trends and technologies.
+This may be because of the various technologies and other trends affecting the niche.
+As a result, firms must change and grow to meet these trends and technologies.

-These will be seen in a variety of ways and across an entire company.
-With how technology can be implemented in many areas, the ongoing transformation will not only prove to be beneficial but mandatory for most firms in the industry.
+These will be seen in various ways and across an entire company.
+With how technology can be implemented in many areas, the ongoing transformation will be beneficial and mandatory for most industry firms.

 Statistics In The Technology Consulting Industry Everybody Should Know

-Coupled with this is the fact that some statistics might not be as obvious as others, regardless of how experienced a person is in it.
+Coupled with this is that some statistics might not be as apparent as others, regardless of how experienced a person is.
 Some of the more notable statistics are: